-Murray Bridge North is a Category 2 school and has an ICSEA score of about 990.A majority of students are school card recipents.
+• Murray Bridge North is a Category 2 school and has an ICSEA score of about 990.Several students are school card recipents.

-- Student well-being programs - There is a strong focus on student welfare lead by the coordinating Well Being, Intervention and Aboriginal Education Teams which meet regularly to coordinate student support. - The Aboriginal Educaton team is active in running NAIDOC, Reconciliation week and Language and Culture lessons for Aboriginal students as well as teaching Ngarrindjeri R-2 and connecting with the Aboriginal community.
+Student well-being programs

+• There is a strong focus on student welfare lead by the coordinating Well Being, Intervention and Aboriginal Education Teams which meet regularly to coordinate student support.
+The school is currently learning the Berry Street Education Model.

+• The Aboriginal Educaton team is active in running NAIDOC, Reconciliation week and Language and Culture lessons for Aboriginal students as well as connecting with the Aboriginal community.

-Student support offered
+Student support offered:

-The Assistant Principal manages the IESP program on a regular timetable of applications for identified students.
-Approximately 98 students receive IESP funded SSO support each day.
+- The Assistant Principal, Intervention and Inclusion manages the IESP program on a regular timetable of applications for identified students.
+Approximately 131 students receive support. - All classes use Seesaw for parent / carer communication.